arcaneframework/framework-ci/README.md

 # README
 ## ubuntu-2204:gcc-12_clang-16

-This branch contains the workflow and dockerfiles to create an image with Ubuntu 22.04 and:
+This branch contains the workflow and dockerfiles to create images with Ubuntu 22.04 and:
 - GCC 12
 - CLang 16

+Two available architectures:
+- AMD64
+- ARM64

-Two available versions:
+Three available versions:
 - **minimal** : with the minimal set of packages to compile and run Arcane Framework.
 - **full** : with the maximum set of packages to compile and run Arcane Framework will all its capacities.
 Depends on the **minimal** image for its build.
 - **doc** : with packages needed to build the documentation.
-Also depends on the **minimal** image for its build.
+Also depends on the **minimal** image for its build (AMD64 only).